John Lithgow: 2016–present: Career expansion

-Lithgow then starred in the independent film Beatriz at Dinner (2017).
+On October 18, 2017, Lithgow coauthored the New York Times daily crossword puzzle.
+Lithgow starred in the independent film Beatriz at Dinner (2017).
 Lithgow starred in the solo play John Lithgow: Stories by Heart, which opened on Broadway on January 11, 2018, at the American Airlines Theatre, written by Lithgow.
-Lithgow has performed this play around the U.S. starting at the Lincoln Center Theater with Willie Nelson in 2008, with a return performance at Lincoln Center slated for April to May 2019.
+Lithgow acted in the play around the U.S., starting at the Lincoln Center Theater with Willie Nelson in 2008, with a return performance at Lincoln Center for April to May 2019.
+During this time he also acted in Gavin O'Connor's The Accountant, John Madden's Miss Sloane (2016), Sean Anders's Daddy's Home 2 (2017), Trish Sie's Pitch Perfect 3 (2017), and Pet Sematary (2019).